 Accidentally taking one extra dose of your antibiotic is unlikely to cause you any serious harm.

-However, it will increase your chances of experiencing side effects such as pain in your stomach, diarrhoea and feeling or being sick.
+But it will increase your chances of experiencing side effects, such as pain in your stomach, diarrhoea, and feeling or being sick.

-If you accidentally take more than one extra dose of your antibiotic, or if you are worried or are experiencing severe side effects, speak to your GP or call NHS 111 as soon as possible.
+If you accidentally take more than one extra dose of your antibiotic, are worried or experiencing severe side effects, speak to your GP or call NHS 111 as soon as possible.

-Antibiotics, as with any medication, can cause side effects.
-Most antibiotics, if used properly, don't cause problems for people who take them and serious side effects are rare.
+As with any medication, antibiotics can cause side effects.
+Most antibiotics don't cause problems if they're used properly and serious side effects are rare.